hjake123/reactive/README.md

 	#The step height that the Enlargement reaction sets nearby creatures to.
 Normal is 0.6.
 [Default: 1.0]
 	#Range: 0.6 ~ 5.0
 	growLargeStep = 1.05
+	#The number of ticks between Vortex Stone activations.
+Values 8 or below allow for infinite upward flight.
+[Default: 9]
+	#Range: 0 ~ 64
+	vortexStoneCooldown = 9
 (As each entry says, this controls the balancing of a few things in the mod.)

 ```